sangstar/bic-fit/README.md

 A package I've been working on which takes array-like x and y data, generates polynomial and piecewise (maximally 3 model breaks) fit parameters and evaluates the BIC score used.
 The function of interest is `main`.
 Makes certain assumptions as to the nature of the error, listed here: https://en.wikipedia.org/wiki/Bayesian_information_criterion#Gaussian_special_case

 Please feel free to submit a pull request.
 Any corrections or problems raised is more than welcome.
-I am working to commment the work in the meantime.

 # Things to note